lamystere/endless-orgasm-machine/README.md

 ## Setup
 - Install [VSCode](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) extension
 - Open this repo and let all the PlatformIO dependencies download
-- Configure your wifi ssid and password at the top of [data/config.json](data/config.json)
+- Configure your wifi ssid and password at the top of [data/config.json](data/config.json) or leave it to broadcast its own access point: EOM
 - Under ```PlatformIO -> Project Tasks -> esp32dev -> Platform``` choose ```Build Filesystem Image``` then ```Upload Filesystem Image```
 - Under ```PlatformIO -> Project Tasks -> esp32dev -> General``` choose ```Build``` then eventually ```Upload and Monitor```
-- Watch for your device's IP address to be displayed in the monitor window
+- Watch for your device's IP address to be displayed in the monitor window (In access point mode it is 192.168.4.1)

 ## Web UI

 [The UI](eomui/README.md) is hosted on the ESP32 itself and can be found by visiting the IP address of your device using https.
 You can watch the serial output to determine the IP or use your own means.
-If you enable a screen the IP address will be displayed on it.

-Example: If the IP is ```192.168.1.2``` you should visit ```https://192.168.1.2/ui``` (you will need to accept the security warning for self-signed certificates).
-It will automatically open a websocket connection to that endpoint at ```https://192.168.1.2/```
+Example: If the IP is the default in acces point mode: ```192.168.4.1``` you should visit ```https://192.168.4.1/ui``` (you will need to accept the security warning for self-signed certificates).
+It will automatically open a websocket connection to the websocket endpoint at ```https://192.168.4.1/```

 ## Wait, isn't this the Edge-o-Matic 3000?